Samson Dutch Boy Gym: Final Muay Thai fights before career switch

-After starting 1993 by knocking out Kiewmorakot Praianan and beating Dara-ek Sitrungsap, Samson went into a 4-fight losing streak, during which Veerapol Sahaprom became the first person to KO Samson.
-Samson then went into a 4-fight win streak afterwards.
-For his final fight of that year, Samson and his opponent Detduang Por.Pongsawang were awarded the Lumpinee Stadium Fight of the Year award for their bout in December.
-Samson would only have 3 Muay Thai fights in 1994, retiring from the sport after losing to Dara-ek in May.
+After starting 1993 by knocking out Kiewmorakot Praianan and beating Dara-ek Sitrungsap, he had a 4-fight losing streak, during which Veerapol became the first person to knock out Pantasi.
+Pantasi then went into a 4-fight win streak afterwards.
+For his final fight of that year, he and his opponent Detduang Por.Pongsawang were awarded the Lumpinee Stadium Fight of the Year award for their bout in December.
+Pantasi would only have 3 Muay Thai fights in 1994, retiring from the sport after losing to Dara-ek in May.

-He and Saenklai Sit Kru Od were noted for their 11-fight rivalry that ended with Samson getting 5 wins and Saenklai getting 6.
-Samson had a missed fight against Karuhat Sor.Supawan.
-His knockout victories against Veerapol Sahaprom and Pepsi Biyapan were considered to be the best fights in his pre-boxing career.
-Samson was 22-years-old when he switched to boxing.
+He and Saenklai Sit Kru Od were noted for their 11-fight rivalry that ended with Pantasi getting 5 wins and Saenklai getting 6.
+Pantasi was possibly matched up against Karuhat Sor.Supawan but the two never fought.
+His knockout victories against Veerapol and Pepsi Biyapan were considered to be the best fights in his Muay Thai career.
+He was 22-years-old when he switched to boxing.